Guide To Making Cycling Accident Claims

 The amount of compensation you are entitled to will depend on a number of different factors.
 Since all compensation amounts are different, it’s not possible to give an exact estimate of the value of a claim without learning more about the details of your case beforehand.

-Compensation amounts can vary hugely.
+Because so many different types of injury can be sustained in cycling accidents, compensation amounts can vary hugely.
 As a result, it’s up to your solicitor to negotiate the maximum amount of compensation you are legally entitled to.

 In a personal injury claim, the term ‘damages’ refers to the financial compensation awarded to the injured party.
 There are two types of damages a personal injury claim: special damages and general damages.
 General damages reflect the pain and suffering experienced, both psychological and/or physical trauma.
 The amount of compensation will mirror the extent of this pain and suffering.

 ‘Special damages’ are also known as out-of-pocket expenses.
 They relate to the specific financial expenses paid out in relation to an injury.
 If you have also experienced a loss of earnings as a result of your injury, this will be classed as ‘special damages’.
 In some cases, it is possible to organise interim payments to cover urgent costs throughout the process of your claim.

 In order for us to provide a more specific idea of how much compensation you are entitled to, we will need to speak to you about your case in detail.

 If your cycling accident involved an uninsured driver, then it can still be possible to make a claim through the Motor Insurers Bureau.
 Similarly, you can use the MIB if the motorist responsible for a cycling accident left the scene without providing details.
 This type of claim is usually managed under an ‘untraced drivers’ agreement’.
 For more specific advice on MIB claims, please speak to a personal injury lawyer.

 Can I Make A Cycling Accident Claim On A No Win, No Fee Basis?